kirankarpurapu/ToDoAndroid_Codepath/README.md

-# Pre-work
+# Pre-work - simp**LIST**ic
-simp**LIST**ic

-**simpLISTic** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting existing items.
-Users can also mark items as completed and achieve a sense of satisfaction!.
+simp**LIST**ic is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting existing items.
+Users can also mark items as completed and achieve a sense of satisfaction!
 The design and functionality of this app is highly inspired from the todo list app that iOS has to offer.
 I personally feel that the design is pretty clean and simplified.
 Also, the users can use the app from the get-go without figuring out how the app works.

 Submitted by: **Kiran Karpurapu**